wp-plugins/thecartpress/readme.txt

 == Changelog ==

+= 1.0.9 =
+* Simple Wish list (Suggested in the community)
+* Settings: Hide downloadable menu (Suggested in the community)
+* Settings: Products per page (Suggested in the community)
+* Settings: Currency layout (Suggested in the community)
+* Print order from order edit page (Suggested in the community)
+* FlateRate/ShippingCost instance names (Suggested in the community)
+* Tax!: International tax management (Suggested in the community)
+* BuyButton: You could make your own buy buttons (Suggested in the community)
+* New Chekout: Developed again.
+Now, it's configurable.
+* Templates
+* Regions/states (Suggested in the community)
+* Authorize.net paymet method (Suggested in the community)
+* Number of decimals for the prices (Suggested in the community)
+* Hide if empty property in Shopping Cart (Summary) Widgets
+* Exclude for range prices: Allows to exclude a product from its parent range price
+* New ShortCode: tcp_price, to show the price of the current product
+* New CSS styles

 = 1.0.8 =
 * Settings: Decimal point and thousands separator validation
 * Settings: Category and Tag base for products validation
-* Settings: Selected Countries to shipping and billing (Thanks to the community)
+* Settings: Selected Countries to shipping and billing (Suggested in the community)
-* Assigned products admin: Set list order (Thanks to the community)
+* Assigned products admin: Set list order (Suggested in the community)
-* Checkout + shipping/payment methods: Apply more than one instance per checkout and named instances (Thanks to the community)
+* Checkout + shipping/payment methods: Apply more than one instance per checkout and named instances (Suggested in the community)
 * Checkout: styles (Thanks to the community)
-* Improvements in multilingual support (Thanks to the community)
+* Improvements in multilingual support.
+Now qTranslate is supported (Thanks to the community)
-* Checkout: Country list in current language (Thanks to the community)
+* Checkout: Country list in current language (Suggested in the community)
-* Orders edit: Suspended orders could be deleted (Thanks to the community)
+* Orders edit: Suspended orders could be deleted (Suggested in the community)
-* Orders edit: new links to send the order in an email to the customer (billing and shipping email) (Thanks to the community)
+* Orders edit: new links to send the order in an email to the customer (billing and shipping email) (Suggested in the community)
 * New settings: see image in content and/or in excerpt (plus size, alignment and link)
 * Added more useful hooks for plugin development
 * Currency symbol
-* Admin bar configuration (Thanks to the community)
+* Admin bar configuration (Suggested in the community)
-* Settings: What to do after add to the cart (Thanks to the community)
+* Settings: What to do after add to the cart (Suggested in the community)

 = 1.0.7 =
 * Improvements in Buy Button (less code)
-* CVC field, Card type and Cardholder in CC Offline (Thanks to the community)
+* CVC field, Card type and Cardholder in CC Offline (Suggested in the community)
-* Order editor: button to delete card data (Thanks to the community)
+* Order editor: button to delete card data (Suggested in the community)
 * Plugin Auto-Checking
-* New Settings: Default Country, Decimal point and thousands separator (Thanks to the community)
+* New Settings: Default Country, Decimal point and thousands separator (Suggested in the community)
 * New templates functions: tcp_number_format and tcp_input_number
 * Checkout improvements (hooks, other costs, validation) (Thanks to the community)
 * Added more useful hooks for plugin development